stellarshenson/stellars-jupyterlab-ds/README.md

 ### Usage

 1. run `docker-compose build` followed by `docker-compose up` to run the container
-2. access http://localhost:8888 to run jupyterlab
+2. access `http://localhost:8888` to run JupyterLab
+3. access `http://localhost:6006` to run Tensorboard

 **Tip:** modify the `/opt/workspace` entry in the `volumes:` section of the docker-compose files to map to a different projects location in your filesystem